binhex/documentation/docker/guides/vpn.md

 -------
 And lastly please take a look at the extensive FAQ's i have written up, most of the time your issue can be resolved by looking through the FAQ:- https://github.com/binhex/documentation/blob/master/docker/faq/vpn.md

-If you are still stuck then please do the following:- https://github.com/binhex/documentation/blob/master/docker/faq/help.md
+If you are still stuck then please do the following:-<br>
+https://github.com/binhex/documentation/blob/master/docker/faq/help.md